WebDevJudge: Evaluating (M)LLMs as Critiques for Web Development Quality: Details in Construction

 \paragraph{Environment-based Filtering} Following the query-based filtering, we proceeded to validate the web implementations.
 We established a standardized Next.js environment for deployment.
 To manage dependencies, we identified and included the most common packages, thereby excluding implementations that required niche or incompatible libraries.
 Each successfully deployed implementation was then verified via a test request; those returning a non-200 status code were discarded as buggy.
 Finally, to handle instances with intrinsic runtime errors not captured by status codes (e.g., rendering a blank page), we captured an initial screenshot of each webpage.
 A multimodal model, \texttt{Qwen2.5-VL-72B}, was utilized to visually inspect these screenshots and filter out any pages exhibiting rendering failures.

 This comprehensive filtering process yielded a final set of 1,713 high-quality instances for subsequent annotation.
+We further sampled 700 instances from the final set for annotation.
+During annotation, we filtered out instances with harmful content and deployment failures manually.
 While the original dataset includes user-provided preference labels, we identified several factors that render them unreliable for rigorous evaluation.
 Primarily, the labels are susceptible to a high degree of subjectivity and variance in evaluation criteria among individual users.
 The single-pass nature of the crowdsourced annotations also lacks the verification necessary for robust benchmark data.
 Furthermore, the dataset includes a ``tie (bothbad)'' category, which introduces ambiguity.
 The subjective definition of ``bad'' can lead to inconsistent labeling, potentially masking instances where one implementation, though imperfect, is demonstrably superior to the other.
 To illustrate these inconsistencies, we provide examples of problematic cases from the original dataset in Table~\ref{tab:bad_cases}.